semanticdata/obsidian-pomodoro/README.md

 ## Features

 -   Clean and simple status bar timer
--   Default 25-minute Pomodoro sessions
+-   Default 25-minute Pomodoro sessions with 15 and 5-minute break options
 -   Easy controls:
     -   Left click to start/stop the timer
+    -   Middle click to cycle between 25/15/5 minute durations
     -   Right click to reset
 -   Minimal interface that doesn't get in your way